gbmhunter/blog/content/programming/a-comparison-of-embedded-platforms-and-hals/_index.md

 **HAL: n/a**

-Being a build system and package manager PlatformIO does not provide any HAL (as expected).
+Being a build system and package manager PlatformIO does not provide any HAL.

 **RTOS Support: n/a**

-Being a build system and package manager PlatformIO does not provide any RTOS (as expected).
+Being a build system and package manager PlatformIO does not provide any RTOS.

 **Dependency Management: 9/10**